Arauca Department: Indigenous population

 The department's total indigenous population amounts to 3591 people.
 Across the department 26 resguardos are located in an area of 128,167 ha.
 Six indigenous groups populate this region; U'wa with 1,124 members; Betoye at 800, Sikuani number 782, 441 Hitnü are registered, Kuiba count up to 241, Hitanü are listed at 110, the Chiricoa amount to 63 and thirty Piapoco are registered in Arauca.
 The predominant ethnic group in the department are the U'wa.
 They are located in the northeastern foothills of the Eastern Ranges of the Colombian Andes, until the Sierra Nevada del Cocuy in Boyacá.
 Its total population is estimated at 7231 people, belong to the Chibcha language family.
 U'wa means "intelligent people who can speak".

 The Betoye with 800 members constitutes the second-largest ethnic group in the department.
 They inhabit the banks of the Cravo Norte River and the municipality of Tame.
 The area of its territory is 702 ha.
 Their language is considered part of the Chibcha language family.
 Although not retaining their original language, the people speak a mixture of Betoye with Spanish.
 Certain grammatical structures of the Betoye language persist in this mixture.

-The Guahibo are subdivided into tribes known as Sikuani, Kuiba, Chiricoa, Hitanü (iguana) and Hitnü (Macaguane), who speak Arawakan languages.
+The Guahibo are subdivided into tribes known as Sikuani, Kuiba, Chiricoa, Hitnü (iguanito) and Hitnü (Macaguane), who speak Arawakan languages.